tj/co/Readme.md

   thunks _or_ promises, letting you write non-blocking code in a nice-ish way.

-  Currently you must use the `--harmony` or `--harmony-generators` flags when running node 0.11.x to get access to generators.
+  Currently you must use the `--harmony-generators` flag when running node 0.11.x to get access to generators.

   Co is careful to relay any errors that occur back to the generator, including those